Property Ladder (TV series): Original UK version

 The original UK version of the show is produced by Talkback Thames and airs on Channel 4, with repeats frequently shown on various channels including Discovery Real Time.
 Sarah Beeny features as the expert property developer, and is noted as appearing both pregnant and not pregnant at least once in each episode.
 The show underwent a change in format during 2004 and now features two developments per episode rather than one.
 In 2009, the UK version was re-titled Property Snakes & Ladders, reflecting the increasing jeopardy for would-be developers in a falling market.

 The UK version has also aired in Australia on The Lifestyle Channel.
 When the retitled show Property Snakes & Ladders was shown in Australia the original title Property Ladder (with the original title sequence) was retained by The Lifestyle Channel to retain its audience.

 US version

 The US version is produced by TLC, with Kirsten Kemp as the expert property developer.
 The show premiered in June 2005.

 An episode featured Tanya McQueen and her cousin as flippers operating out of Columbus, Texas.
 That episode was noticed by ABC producers, who invited McQueen to join the Extreme Makeover: Home Edition design team.

+Another episode featured Tom Wozniak and John Skandamis on their 2nd flip.
+It was filmed in Orlando, Florida and the title was "Feuding Friends and the Demo Debacle".